Danny MacAskill on Tackling Fear

 For many of us, fear is the one thing that stands in the way of us achieving our goals.
 Learning how to tackle it will can help you reach your full potential.

-It’s pretty common that when you’re tackling something new, you have to face your fears.
+It’s pretty common that when you’re tackling something new for you to have to face your fears.
 It’s ok, it’s perfectly normal and we all have to do it.
-Fear acts as a safety mechanism that stops you from taking things too far, but if you want to break boundaries in whatever you’re doing, you need to control it. embrace it.
+Fear acts as a safety mechanism that stops you from taking things too far, but if you want to break boundaries in whatever you’re doing, you need to control it.
+Embrace it.
 Channel it.

 Mountain bike legend Danny MacAskill, shares five things he believes you can do to overcome fear.

 You don’t just go head first into stuff.
 You actually build up to pushing yourself.
 Like if I’m learning a new trick, I’ll try to do it in a more controlled environment first.
 That always helps to build up your confidence, then build up in small steps from there.

 2. Visualize your goals

 I think everybody does it, but being able to visualize doing what you’re going to do helps a lot.
 I think that’s important in any sport to be able to really visualize in real time how it’s going to feel.
 It also gives you an idea of how you’re going to do what you want to do and how you’re going to achieve it.

 The thing that drives me a lot is that I try to think how good it’s going to feel when I land a trick.
 How good it’s going to feel when I’m in the shower that night, or when I wake up the next day and it’s done.